docker/docs/content/desktop/install/msi/_index.md

 keywords: msi, docker desktop, windows, installation
 ---

-Todo:
-Docker provide a 64-bit Microsoft installer (MSI) package to help IT Administrators customize and bulk deploy Docker Desktop for multiple users or machines.
-MSI files can be used with Microsoft Endpoint Configuration or third-party distribution software.
+Docker offers a 64-bit Microsoft Installer (MSI) package designed to assist IT administrators in customizing and deploying Docker Desktop across multiple users or machines.

-Bulk deployments are useful because users don't need to download and install Docker Desktop manually.
-Rather, It will be deployed to their machines and then auto-launch the first time users sign into a computer.
+This MSI package is compatible with Microsoft Configuration Manager and other third-party distribution software, facilitating streamlined, bulk deployments.
+Such deployments eliminate the need for individual users to manually download and install Docker Desktop.
+Instead, it is installed and automatically launched the first time a developer signs in to their machine, simplifying the setup process.

 ## How it works